 Does a minor refresh really pay back better than a full kitchen remodel?

 On a pure resale-recoupment percentage, yes, almost always.
 A minor refresh spends less on items appraisers and buyers credit visibly — refaced or repainted cabinets, new counters, new hardware, a fresh backsplash, modernized lighting — and skips the structural work that drives major-remodel cost without driving proportional resale gain.
 The catch is that a refresh cannot fix a bad layout, a cramped footprint, or a dated traffic pattern.
-If those issues are limiting use of the kitchen, a refresh will look good and feel underwhelming.
+If those issues are limiting use of the kitchen, a refresh will look good and still feel underwhelming.

 Which kitchen upgrades return the most when you sell?